JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamlo.getScore(name, format)
 ```
-The `getScore` function sends a request for one score and returns it in the desired format as a `string`.
+The `getScore` function sends a request for one leaderboard entry and returns it in the desired format as a `string`.
 + `name`: the name value of the score to request
 + `format`: the format type of the returned [leaderboard entry](#entry) (default format: `Object`; see [Formats](#score-formats) for all available types)